fbpx

 NHSHow the Phone Can Help to Improve Efficiency in the NHS

-Neil Hammerton Neil Hammerton5 years ago8 min
+Neil Hammerton6 years ago8 min

 The UK is one of the only countries in the world to be lucky enough to have an organisation that supports our health and wellbeing for free like the NHS.
 However, issues in its efficiency are arising that are often out of the control of the organisation itself, but that are having dramatic effects on the quality of service it’s capable of providing to the thousands of patients that visit its hospitals and clinics every day.